 The Basics of Order Fulfillment For Businesses

 Order fulfillment varies widely based on industry and can become quite complex.
+Ecommerce order fulfillment for a small online store handling small volume online orders can be very different to a large organization with a dedicated fulfillment center.
+Other factors, such as order volume, if it is a business-to-business (B2B) or business-to-consumer (B2C) transaction, or if dropshipping will be part of the process, can add further complications.
 In some instances, production on products ordered doesn’t begin until a customer order is placed.
 In those scenarios, the fulfillment process can vary significantly.

 What Happens in the Receiving Phase